zuiko21/minimOS/hard/jalapa2.md

 freely located anywhere within *the upper 32K of bank zero*, switching off the *kernel ROM* for peripheral access.

-Actually, *I/O space* is just **128 bytes**... as it is hardwired to the upper 32K, the LSB on the '688 comparator goes to A7, thus being able to select *either half* of the page.
-As the MSB goes with A14, A15 is kept as a non-selectable option one the previous comparator, for *kernel-ROM* selection. **This method seems OK *if an expansion bus provides means to disable internal decoding***, otherwise will limit the expansion capabilities.
-On the other hand, "borrowing" the whole page for I/O will need to disable the internal '139 for the unused half-page.
+Note that "borrowing" the whole page for I/O will need some way to disable the internal '139 for the unused half-page.
+So far, the 128-byte decoded I/O gets *mirrored*.

-Some workaround for its limited expansion capabilities is decoding the *high* ROM at the **uppermost banks** (`BA3`-`BA7`=**1**) avoiding mirroring.
+Since a proper bus interface is fitted, tha proper way of is to decode the *high* ROM at the **uppermost banks** (`BA3`-`BA7`=**1**) avoiding mirroring.
-Also, RAM should be properly decoded too, at least within the lowest 512 K. That would render `lib` ROM at $F80000-$FFFFFF, leaving all addresses $080000-$F7FFFF (15 MiB) **free** for expansion.
+Also, *RAM should be properly decoded* too, at least within the **lowest 512 K**.
+That would render `lib` ROM at $F80000-$FFFFFF, leaving all addresses
+$080000-$F7FFFF (15 MiB) **free** for expansion.

 ## Glue-logic implementation